InnerSourceCommons/japan/Understanding-the-InnerSource-Checklist/1-why-innersource.md

 Open Source Today
 =================

 Open source software has “won.”
 Every _Fortune 500_ company uses or works on some kind of open source project.
-Sonatype, a major player in the open source community, conducted a survey in 2014 of large enterprises and found that “more than 90 percent of a typical application is now open source components.”<sup>[2](#tbd)</sup> One major advantage of open source software is that it has consistently shown a lower defect density than the industry average.<sup>[3](#tbd)</sup>
+Sonatype, a major player in the open source community, conducted a survey in 2014 of large enterprises and found that “more than 90 percent of a typical application is now open source components.”<sup><span id="annotation-2">2</span></sup> One major advantage of open source software is that it has consistently shown a lower defect density than the industry average.<sup>[3](#annotation-3)</sup>

 Open Source’s Future in the Commercial World: InnerSource
 =========================================================